In Search Of A Tribe

 The pond in Siggen, Germany

 Another thing I loved about this place was the perfectly arranged lights reflecting the image of the trees on a small pond in the garden.
-One day as I was watching the pond and the trees I had a small talk with an older guy here.
+One day, as I was watching the pond and the trees, I had a small talk with an older guy here.
 I was watching the pond and assessing whether or not I was doing well in the program.
-The guy approached me pointing out the dead heron in the pond.
-Seeing the dead bird made me even sadder and I could only say “Ohh!” with a sad face.
+The guy approached me, pointing out the dead heron in the pond.
+Seeing the dead bird made me even sadder, and I could only say “Ohh!” with a sad face.
 He said, "Well, that’s life.''
-That was very true, life contains many deaths and births and nature has a great way of reminding us of that.
-Just like the Magnolia tree I finally got to see blossoming, reminding me that the time for me to see the blossoms was now as I didn’t have the chance to see it on my last trip to Denmark.

 Blossoming Magnolia tree and the old house in the background we stayed in Siggen, Germany

 In the program, a journalist suggested placing an envelope in a designated spot so people could write notes to each other.
-When I opened my envelope just right after the program where I was by myself in a hotel room in Hamburg, I felt the exact opposite of the feelings of loneliness as our time together in the program had ended.
-This time I could see the end was just the beginning.
-At that moment I was alone but in a way, these people that I met during the program were with me.
+When I opened my envelope just right after the program, where I was by myself in a hotel room in Hamburg, I felt the exact opposite of the feelings of loneliness as our time together in the program had ended.
+This time, I could see the end was just the beginning.
+At that moment, I was alone, but in a way, these people that I met during the program were with me.
 All the exchanges we did together in Siggen could stay with me thanks to these notes.
-I finally felt truly seen and witnessed for who I am and these notes were a testament to that.
+I finally felt truly seen and witnessed for who I am, and these notes were a testament to that.

-Even though I truly felt that I didn’t try hard enough to present the version of me that was agreeable so that I wouldn't be rejected.
+Even though I truly felt that I didn’t try hard enough to present the version of me that was agreeable, so that I wouldn't be rejected.
 My idea of presenting myself in a certain way was finally loosening its grip on me.
-So this time during the program if I had nothing to add to the discussions I stayed silent, if I had something to say I voiced my ideas.
-Doing this in a way was being true to myself but also it felt like swimming against the current.
+So this time during the program, if I had nothing to add to the discussions, I stayed silent; if I had something to say, I voiced my ideas.
+Doing this in a way was being true to myself, but it also felt like swimming against the current.
 Since this wasn’t how I learned to be, it required very conscious actions and tremendous energy for me to do so.
 In the end, being able to hear and follow my body's yes’s and no’s was so rewarding.

 These people saw me in a way that I couldn’t ‘make them see me by overthinking my actions and trying to control their perception of me’.
 Perhaps, they saw me for who I was.
 The version of me that I could finally be calm enough to accept.
-Besides, without these notes how would I know that my laughter was sparkling or I was bringing a lot of sunshine to the group.

 Maybe, for the first time, I got to experience what it would feel like to be around people who are supportive of me.
 Who are perhaps part of my tribe!

 To be fully seen in our authentic selves and who we are is a big task.
-So, I want to share with you YouTube channels and books that might help you achieve that as they did for me.
+So, I want to share with you YouTube channels and books that might help you achieve that, as they did for me.